alexander459/Among_us_linked_lists/README.md

 When a task is implemented it is stored in a stack.
 For the program functionality there is a set of instructions:

-P <is_alien> This instruction signals the insertion of a new player with id=pid and with role=is_alien.
+P <pid> <is_alien> This instruction signals the insertion of a new player with id=pid and with role=is_alien.
 Time complexity O(1)

-T This instruction signals the insertion of a new task with id=tid and difficulty=difficulty in the general task list.
+T <tid> <difficulty> This instruction signals the insertion of a new task with id=tid and difficulty=difficulty in the general task list.
 Time complexity (On)

 D During this event the tasks from the general task list are distributed to the players following a round robin algorithm.
 Time complexity O(n) (n is the amount of the tasks in general task list).

-I This instruction signals the implementation of a task with difficulty: difficulty by the player: pid.
+I <pid> <difficulty> This instruction signals the implementation of a task with difficulty: difficulty by the player: pid.
 If there is any task with this difficulty, the player implements a task with the highest difficulty from their task list.
 The implemented task is removed from the players task list and is added in the stack of the completed tasks.

-E This instructions signals the ejection of the player: pid by an impostor.
+E <pid> This instructions signals the ejection of the player: pid by an impostor.
 The player is removed from the players list.
 Their task list will be merged with the task list of this player with the less tasks.
 The merging has a time complexity of O(n1+n2) where n1 and n2 is the number of the two task lists.
 Note that the tasks must stay sorted after the merging.

-W <pid_a > <number_witnesses> This instructions signals the ejection of player: pid by the impostor: pid_a.
+W <pid> <pid_a > <number_witnesses> This instructions signals the ejection of player: pid by the impostor: pid_a.
 However there are witnesses so the impostor with pid: pid_a will obtain number_witnesses evidence.
 The ejection and task merging algorithm is the same as the E event.

-S <number_of_tasks> This instruction signals a sabotage by an impostor.
+S <number_of_tasks> <pid> This instruction signals a sabotage by an impostor.
 Number_of_tasks tasks will be popped from the completed tasks stack and will be given back to the players according to the following algorithm: from the player: pid in the players list going back floor(number_of_tasks/2) positions.
 From that position start giving the tasks to the non impostor players.

-V <vote_evidence> This instruction signals a vote event by the the player: pid.
+V <pid> <vote_evidence> This instruction signals a vote event by the the player: pid.
 This player will also obtain vote_evidence evidence because they look suspicious.
 The player with the most evidence will be kicked be an algorithm like the E event.

 G This instruction signals a Give Away Work event.
 The player with the most tasks will give the half of them (those with the minimum difficulty value) to the player with the less tasks.